cul-it/cul-folio-analytics/ad_hoc_reports/AHR120/README.md

 AHR 120

-This query finds books in the Vet Library that are located in special collections (companion animal hospital, anesthesia, etc.)
+This query finds books in the Vet Library that are located in special collections (companion animal hospital, anesthesia, etc.).
+Item details are included.